This is an introductory programming course designed specifically for

 LLMs are a fine resource for experienced devs, because we

-This course provides you with this practice, but the problems we
+This course provides you with practice to become a beginner dev, but

 And So